Infrapatellar Bursitis

 • Aspiration: Your doctor can remove excess fluid from the infrapatellar bursa using a needle and syringe.
 They may inject corticosteroids into the bursa at the same time to further reduce pain and swelling

-• Physical Therapy: Strengthening exercises and stretches are an important part of rehab with infrapatellar bursitis to regain full strength, mobility and function in the knee
+• Physical Therapy: Strengthening exercises and stretches are an important part of rehab with infrapatellar bursitis to regain full strength, mobility and function in the knee.
+Muscle weakness and tightness often places increased pressure on the bursa so exercises are really important to make sure the condition doesn't return in the future

-• Surgery: If symptoms persist despite treatment, then your doctor may suggest surgery to remove the bursa completely, however this is only usually done as a last resort
+• Surgery: If symptoms persist despite treatment for infrapatellar bursitis, then your doctor may suggest surgery to remove the bursa completely, however this is only usually done as a last resort

-One of the big aims with infrapatellar bursitis is to reduce the fluid in the bursa which can leak out into the knee.
-There are lots of different options when it comes to knee swelling treatment that can help.
+One of the big aims with infrapatellar bursitis treatment is to reduce the fluid in the bursa which can leak out into the knee.
+There are lots of different options that can help - find out more in the swollen knee treatment section.

 How Long Does Bursitis Last?